Where to Find Cheap Food in Christchurch

 Comforting meal deals for both the wallet and the stomach are available at Shirley’s Kitchen (72 Waimairi Road).
 The eatery offers all sorts of Malaysian and American meals for under $20, including kampua, mee poh and burgers.

 A popular joint is Steampunk Laboratory (270 St Asaph Street) where you can try a wide range of Korean street food for under NZ$20 each!
-Try KFC (Korean Fried Chicken) or one of their cup bops!
+Try their signature burger, your choice of fried chicken thigh, coleslaw, gherkin or jalapenõ and Seoul sauce (Gochu mayo).

-For something a little different, try the Sri Lankan kottu rotti from Ceylon Kitchen (The Yard, 173 St Asaph Street) with a range of meat, vegetarian and vegan fillings for around NZ$15.
+For something a little different, try the Sri Lankan kottu roti from Ceylon Kitchen (The Yard, 173 St Asaph Street) with a range of meat, vegetarian and vegan fillings for around NZ$20.

-A small but cheap venue lies in Saigon Star (184 Clarence Street) specialises in Vietnamese food, such as rice vermicelli bowls for under NZ$20.
+A small but cheap venue lies in Saigon Star (184 Clarence Street) specialises in Vietnamese food, such as phò (vietnamese rice noodle soup) for under NZ$20.

 Another great place for a cheap evening meal is the Samurai Bowl (574 Colombo Street) with an extensive menu of Japanese cuisine.
-Select from their ramen menu for meals under NZ$20.
+Select from their ramen menu for meals around NZ$20.

 Cheap Thai Restaurants in Christchurch